boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Suffix value](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/suffix-value.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When the height and number of data in the chart were increased, the value label was hidden.
+Use the label rotation property to make the label visible.

 #### Show Marker

-This allows you to toggle the visibility of marker from label to adorn each data point in the chart series.
+This allows you to toggle the visibility of markers, which label and adorn each data point in the chart series.

 ![Show marker](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-marker.png)

 ### Show Items With No Data

-This allows you to show the data which column does `not` have any values.
+This allows you to show the data for which column does `not` have any values.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-gap.png)

 ### Empty Point Mode

-This option allows you to handle the display mode of the data point values is `null or undefined.`
+This option allows you to handle the display mode of the data point values when they are `null or undefined`.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-gap.png)

 ### Gap

-This option allows you to show the null or undefined values with gaps.
+This option allows you to display the null or undefined values as gaps.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-gap.png)

 ### Zero

-This option allows you to show the null or undefined values in the zero axis.
+This option allows you to display the null or undefined values on the zero axis.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-zero.png)

 ### Average

-This option allows you to display the null or undefined values with the average value.
+This option enables you to present the null or undefined values using the average value.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-average.png)

 ### Enable Smooth Scroll

-On enabling this support, the chart scroll bar thumb-size will be calculated based on the total records count.
-So, you can see the last record by performing a single scroll.
+By enabling this support, the size of the chart scroll bar thumb will be calculated based on the total number of records.
+This will allow you to view the last record by simply scrolling once.

 ### Page Size

-This option allows you to set a number of records that need to be fetched on initial load.
+This option allows you to specify the number of records that need to be fetched on the initial load.

 #### Legend Settings